pods-framework/pods/readme.txt

 * Updated: Now enforcing maximum post type (20 chars) / taxonomy (32 chars) naming
 * Changed: Advanced Content Types have been split off into their own component which you can enable to be able to add new Advanced Content Types
 * Changed: Table-based storage for WordPress objects (Post Types, Taxonomies, Media, Users, and Comments) has been split off into it's own component which you can enable to add the table-based storage option to the Pods Add New interface
+* Various fixes that can be found on GitHub

 = 2.2 - January 5th, 2013 =
 * Added: New 'Duplicate Field' option, that lets you copy a field's settings into a new field in the Pod editor
 * Added: New iThemes Builder component - Adds four new modules available for use in Builder Layouts -- Field Value, Form, List Items, and Single Item
 * Updated: Split up the old Pods Admin > Setup menu into two separate items -- Edit Pods and Add New
 * Fixed: Upgrade from Pods 1.x to Pods 2.x now fixed, in Pods 2.1 the upgrade wizard was not shown
+* Various fixes that can be found on GitHub

 = 2.1 - December 7th, 2012 =
 * Pods is now WordPress 3.5 compatible as we've added a number of fixes for all the 3.5 media goodness!
 We're also working on some tighter integration with the new 3.5 media popups (thanks to the awesome work of @jchristopher) - watch for that in Pods 2.2 soon